Chubu Centrair International Airport

+In 2019, the airport was ranked the fifth-best airport in the world by Skytrax's World's Top Airports 100, and received the World's Best Regional Airport and the Best Regional Airport in Asia.

 History

 Chubu Centrair serves the third largest metropolitan area in Japan, centered around the city of Nagoya.
 The region is a major manufacturing centre, with the headquarters and production facilities of Toyota Motor Corporation and production facilities for Mitsubishi Motors and Mitsubishi Aircraft Corporation.
+The cargo handling capacity of the existing Nagoya Airport was not enough to satisfy the demands from the regional economy, and the airport was hampered by its location in a residential area of Aichi Prefecture, limiting the number of flights that can use the airport, as well as the hours in which they could operate.

 With much lobbying by local business groups such as Toyota, especially for 24-hour cargo flights, construction started August 2000, with a budget of JPY¥768 billion (€5.5 billion, US$7.3 billion), but through efficient management nearly ¥100 billion was saved.
 Penta-Ocean Construction was a major contractor.

-According to Japanese media sources, Kodo-kai, a Yakuza faction in the Yamaguchi-gumi group, earned an immense amount of money by being the sole supplier, via a front company called Samix, of dirt, rock, sand, and gravel for the airport construction project.
+According to Japanese media sources, Kodo-kai, a yakuza faction in the Yamaguchi-gumi group, earned an immense amount of money by being the sole supplier, via a front company called Samix, of dirt, rock, sand, and gravel for the airport construction project.
 Although several Samix executives were criminally indicted for racketeering, the prosecutions were later dropped.
 According to the sources, Kodo-kai had informants working within the Nagoya police who fed the organization inside information which allowed them to stay a step ahead of investigating authorities.

-When Chubu Centrair opened on 17 February 2005, it took over almost all of the existing Nagoya Airport's (now Nagoya Airfield) commercial flights, and relieved Tokyo and Kansai areas of cargo shipments.
+When Chubu Centrair opened on 17 February 2005, it took over almost all of the existing Nagoya Airport's commercial flights, and relieved Tokyo and Kansai areas of cargo shipments.
 As a replacement for Nagoya Airport, it also inherited its IATA airport code NGO.
 The airport opened in time to service the influx of visitors for Expo 2005, located near Nagoya.

-Aichi Governor Hideaki Omura announced in December 2021 that two new runways were planned at the airport: a 3,290 m parallel runway to the east of the existing runway, to be completed in 2027, and a 3,500 m runway on the west side of the airport, which would replace the existing runway.